Qovery/documentation/website/guides/tutorial/deploy-node-js-with-postgresql.md

 <Jump to="/guides/advanced/using-multiple-environments">Multiple Environments</Jump>

 ## Conclusion
-Qovery bring to developers, the full power of simplicity and flexibility while deploying applications.
-Any developer can now take advantage of the most popular Cloud providers in seconds instead of days.
+Qovery brings developers the full power of simplicity and flexibility while deploying applications.
+Any developer can now take advantage of the most popular cloud providers in seconds instead of hours or days.

 Accelerate your development and start using Qovery today.
 Let us know what you think about it on [Twitter][urls.qovery_twitter], or by [Discord][urls.qovery_chat].